cfengine/documentation/examples/tutorials/writing-and-serving-policy/policy-style.markdown

 Note how packages are listed before files in the order which users think about taking imperitive action.
-This style can make it significantly easier for a novice to understand the desired state, but it is important to remember that Normal Ordering still applies and that the promises will not be actuated in the order they are written.
+This style can make it significantly easier for a novice to understand the desired state, but it is important to remember that Normal ordering still applies and that the promises will not be actuated in the order they are written.

 ```cf3